 The committee comprises of all the political parties represented in the council.
+The committee is responsible for the development of the Oversight report.

 BY-LAWS

 All critical by - laws, in line with the powers and functions of the Municipality have been developed and gazetted.
 These include Standing Rules and Orders; Control of Public Nuisances; Billboards and Advertising; Undertakings that Sell Food to the Public; Solid Waste and Refuse Removal; Streets and Sidewalks; Pollution Control; Water Provision; Sport & Recreation Facilities; Abattoirs; Supply of Electricity; Libraries; Credit Control and Debt Collection; Cemeteries; Impoundment of Animals; Street Trading; Rates By-law and Sand Harvesting.
 The Municipality will have to prioritize by-laws dealing with liquor trading in line with the appeal by the national government to do so.